apache/kafka/connect/mirror/README.md

 MM2 is built on the Connect framework and inherits all of Connect's metrics, e.g.
 `source-record-poll-rate`.
 In addition, MM2 produces its own metrics under the `kafka.connect.mirror` metric group.
-Each metric is tagged as follows:
+Metrics are tagged with the following properties:

     - *target*: alias of target cluster
+    - *source*: alias of source cluster
     - *topic*:  remote topic on target cluster
     - *partition*: partition being replicated